 Custodial credit risk is risk associated with the failure of a depository financial institution.
-In the event of a depository financial institution's failure, the College would not be able to recover its balance in excess of amounts insured by the federal Deposit Insurance Corporation (FDIC).
+In the event of a depository financial institution's failure, the College would not be able to recover its balance in excess of amounts insured by the federal Deposit Insurance Corporation ("FDIC").
 Deposits in the banks in excess of the insured amount are uninsured and uncollateralized.
-The College has a formal deposit policy for custodial credit risk whereby deposits in the bank in excess of the insured amount are insured and collateralized by a third party.
-Cash, equivalents and investments as of June 30, 2016 and 2015 were secured by irrevocable stand-by letters of credit with the Federal Home Loan Bank of Pittsburgh in the amounts of ten million nine hundred thousand and fifteen million, respectively.
+The College has a formal deposit policy for custodial credit risk whereby deposits in the bank in excess of the insured amount are insured and collateralized by a third party to certain limits.
+Cash, equivalents and investments as of June 30, 2017 and 2016 were secured by irrevocable stand-by letters of credit with the Federal Home Loan Bank of Pittsburgh in the amounts of four million and ten million nine hundred thousand, respectively.
+The College's bank balances, including money market funds, as of June 30, 2017 and 2016 were \$12,254,766 and \$11,069,206, respectively.
+Of these balances, \$7,689,766 as of June 30, 2017 was exposed to custodial credit risk as uninsured and uncollateralized.